sam-100/Path-Finding-Simulation/README.md

 # Path-Finding-Simulation
-A console simulation program for different pathfinding algorithms like dfs, bfs, A star in a maze to visualize and compare their operation
+This is a console simulation program for different pathfinding algorithms like dfs, bfs, A star in a maze to visualize and compare their operation.